goshippo/shippo-python-sdk/docs/sdks/servicegroups/README.md

     rate_adjustment=15,
 ))

-if res.service_group is not None:
+if res is not None:
     # handle response
     pass